JaxkDev/koth/README.md

 You can use commands to modify some but not all data (as of beta3) check /koth help

-### Config Options
+### Config:
-plugin_enabled - Disable/enable the plugin.

-debug - Show debug messages.

-check_updates - Not yet used.

-language - Choose one ["eng"] for the correct help file.

-KingTextParticles - Displays KingText in middle of king area.

-nametag_enabled - Enable/disable nametag feature.

-nametag_format - NameTag format, you can use any colour code. see help file for more info.

-start_countdown - How long until game starts when the minimum amount of players are in-game.
+When the plugin is first run it will make a file in plugin_data/koth/ named config.yml in the file you will find a series of values feel free to change any of them except version

-__For more info see the help file in plugin_data/KOTH/help_eng.txt__
+For more info see the help file found in the same directory.

 ## Extensions:
  - <https://github.com/jackthehack21/koth-extensions>